This comment appeared on one of the forums: “I’d like to get to know more business owners online as friends and joint venture partners.”

-“Them” refers to joint venture (jv) partners and guests who are notably more famous and fabulous (not to mention far more photogenic) than I.
+“Them” referred to joint venture (jv) partners and guests who were notably more famous and fabulous (not to mention more beautiful) than I.

 (2) Even better, sell their products as an affiliate.

 For almost every online marketer, only a few affiliates actually make sales.
 When you sell even one or two products, you get noticed and deeply appreciated.

 “I bought your storytelling product and I’d love to promote it” will be far more likely to initiate a lasting relationship than, “Can we get together for coffee and talk about our businesses?”